w3c/guide/process/charter.md

 ### 5.3 Organizing the Call for Review  {#cfr}

-**Note:** Team Contacts should ensure that their work group participants are aware there is a review in progress.
+**Note:** Staff Contacts should ensure that their work group participants are aware there is a review in progress.

-The Team Contact:
+The Staff Contact:

 - Reuses an existing Team-only mailing list (e.g., [w3t-archive@w3.org](https://lists.w3.org/Archives/Team/w3t-archive/)) for the Advisory Committee review (or [creates a new Team-only mailing list](https://www.w3.org/Systems/Mail/Request/).)

   - If new, the mailing list should be named team-xxx-review@w3.org (in accordance with the [list name policy](https://www.w3.org/Systems/Mail/Request/#doc-listname)).
   - The mailing list must be Team-only.
   - The mailing list must be archived.
-  - The mailing list must have at least one subscriber to monitor traffic: the Team Contact.
+  - The mailing list must have at least one subscriber to monitor traffic: the Staff Contact.
 - Sends a request to the W3C Communications Team ([w3t-comm@w3.org](mailto:w3t-comm@w3.org)) asking that a Call for Review be sent to the AC.
 The request should be sent **at least three business days before** the anticipated start date of the review.
 The request must include:

   1. A w3.org URI to the proposed charter (not a github.io URI).
 This charter is public, and must not be altered, during the AC review.